A Level Chemistry

 You will study subjects like atomic structure, kinetics, periodicity, organic analysis and chromatography.
 Studying chemistry prepares you for further education, particularly if you want to work in medicine or become a scientist.

 A Level Chemistry Overview

 Within the A Level Chemistry you will explore bonding, energetics, kinetics, thermodynamics, the periodic table, amino acids, proteins DNA and organic synthesis.

 Upon successful completion of the exam and practical assessments (as administered by CIE) you will have achieved an internationally recognised CIE A-Level Chemistry.

-This course has the following thematic content:
+This A Level has the following thematic content:

 Atoms and forces